-An S corporation is an entity that elects to pass income, losses, deductions, and credits through to its shareholders for federal tax purposes.
+An S corporation is an entity that elected to pass income, losses, deductions, and credits through to its shareholders for federal tax purposes.
 Shareholders report the flow-through of income and losses on their personal tax returns.
 Tracking your shareholder basis may likely enable you to determine of how your gains and losses from a K-1 is reported on your 1040 return.

-What is basis on an S corporation and how does it affect my personal taxes?
+What is shareholder basis on an S corporation and how does it affect my personal taxes?

-Regardless of how tedious the tracking could be for certain shareholders; basis should be updated annually and tracke by the shareholder.
+Regardless of how tedious the tracking could be for certain shareholders; basis should be updated annually and tracked by the shareholder.
 It is not the corporation's responsibility to track a shareholder's stock and debt basis but rather it is the shareholder's responsibility.
 The stockholder basis is referred to as outside basis which is different than the company equity or retained earnings.
 Shareholders should therefore track it for gain and loss recognition purpose.

 The following are simple basic formulas for calculating basis:

 Tax basis = amount you paid + contributions + tax earnings - distributions (this is not wages or bonus).
 You can think of the stock basis as your own personal retained earnings account.